IPRO-497-NetBlade/NetBlade/docs/README.md

 ### Interpretation Guide

 Important functionality can be found in files `electron/app.js` where the core of electron is.
 Listeners are implemented there awaiting for click events to trigger initialization of program, communication and termination.
 The program `python/blocker.py` which is the external or 3rd party application that electron calls, is a simple for-loop awaiting commands.
 It responds to commands and terminates when sent an empty string, "terminate" or by pressing the terminate program button.

+### Installing the App

+On the repository page, go to releases and download the zip file.
+Uzip it and go to `make/squirrel.windows/x64` and open `NetBlade-0.1.0.Setup.exe`.
+It should take a couple of seconds and the app will open by itself.
+Close it and find the installation directory.
+Once there, go to `app-0.1.0` and place the `python` folder that was in the zip file.